 1. The vehicle was stored (not connected) and not used for a full month on more than 3 occasions per year.

-2. The vehicle was used more than 20 per cent of the time in conditions below -7 C or more than 35 C.
+2. The vehicle was used more than 20 per cent of year in conditions below -7 C or more than 35 C.

 3. The vehicle was charged with superfast chargers more than 50 per cent of the time.

 4. There was significant V2G or other usage of the battery that would not be shown by miles driven.

+5. The vehicle, battery, or software was tempered with or modified in a way that might affect battery durability or battery monitoring.

+6 The vehicle was used or damaged in such a way as to void the new vehicle warranty such as racing, off-road operation, or flooding.

 To be completed]

+[Annex 3

+Part_A Test Procedure and Performance Parameter

+1. in case of WLTP (GTR#15)

+1.1.
+PEV

+The usable battery energy and pure electric range shall be calculated according to GTR#15 Amd#6 Annex 8 paragraph 4.4.2.1.1. in case of the shortened Type 1 test procedure or paragraph 4.4.2.2.1. in case of the consecutive cycle Type 1 test procedure modifying the following stepwise procedure